GarvAgnihotri/Papyr/README.md

 - 🧠 Smart Code Editor — Syntax highlighting, autocompletion, and error checking
 - 🧩 Extensions Support — Add new tools and features via a built-in extensions manager
 - 🏆 Achievements System — Unlock coding milestones as you write and run code
-- 🔤 Block Coding Mode — Beginner-friendly drag-and-drop coding (like Scratch)
+- 🔤 Block Mode Coding Mode — Visual drag-and-drop programming inspired of Scratch
 - 🗂️ Tabbed File Management — Work on multiple files in one window
 - 🖼️ Dark/Light Themes — Customize the appearance with modern themes
 - ⚙️ Built-in Terminal & Python Console
 - 🧪 Run & Debug Python Code Easily
-- 🌐 Offline & Lightweight — No installation or internet required after download
+- 🌐 Offline & Lightweight — Just download it and run, No installation or internet required after download

 📥 Download